 The Power of His Presence

-If you have a GENUINE DESIRE to follow the Lord and live above sin, God has made it quite possible to do so.
-For the WILLING HEART, Romans 6:11-16 details the pathway to freedom.“What shall we say then?
+A most important truth, which has greatly helped me over the years, is to remember that Jesus Christ HIMSELF actually lives inside of you in the person of the Holy Spirit, “Christ liveth in me…”(Gal.2:20).
+Compare, (Gal.4:6, Rom.8:9 & Phil.1:19) “the Spirit of Jesus Christ” is one of the titles of God the Holy Spirit.
+No matter where you go, or what you do or say Jesus Christ is present…you are never alone. “…for he hath said, I will never leave thee, nor forsake thee.”
+(Heb.
+13:5) Continual awareness of our oneness with Christ…the reality of His literal presence changes everything.
+If you have a GENUINE DESIRE to follow the Lord and live above sin and self, God has made it quite possible to do so.
+For the WILLING HEART, Romans 6:11-16 paves the way to freedom.“What shall we say then?
 Shall we continue in sin, that grace may abound?
 God forbid.
 How shall we, that are death to sin, live any longer therein?”
 (Rom.6:1-2).

 The doctrine of co-crucifixion is meant to be a life-changing truth:

 “The Cross we preach to others should first crucify us.”
 Nee

 “Consider what I say; and the Lord give thee understanding in all things” (2 Tim.
 2:7).